How to configure Google Scholar settings

-Once you have completed these fields, click Save.
-Links will appear within one to two weeks after configured, depending on Google Scholar's harvesting schedule.
+- Once you have completed these fields, click Save.
+Links will appear within 1 - 2 weeks after configuration depending on Google Scholar's harvesting schedule.

-Once you have enabled Google Scholar across all of your collections in Settings > Proxy and Authentication > Google Scholar, you can edit the default settings in individual knowledge base collections.
+Once you have enabled Google Scholar in Institution Settings > Proxy and Authentication > Google Scholar, default settings will be active within each collection's settings.

 - Search for the collection and open it.